-- 7. Creating your own project Choose a name and create a directory for it.
+7. Creating your own project - Choose a name and create a directory for it.
 Copy your C sources into it.
-Note that the module source file name does not necessarily have to match the module name, but the name of the initialization function should match the module name you can only import a module spam if its initialization function is called initspam(), and it should call Py_InitModule() with the string "spam" as its first argument (use the minimal example.c in this directory as a guide).
+Note that the module source file name does not necessarily have to match the module name, but the name of the initialization function should match the module name - you can only import a module spam if its initialization function is called initspam(), and it should call Py_InitModule() with the string "spam" as its first argument (use the minimal example.c in this directory as a guide).
 By convention, it lives in a file called spam.c or spammodule.c.
 The output file should be called spam.pyd (in Release mode) or spam_d.pyd (in Debug mode).
 The extension .pyd was chosen to avoid confusion with a system library spam.dll to which your module could be a Python interface.

-Changed in version 2.5: Previously, file names like spam.dll (in release mode) or spam_d.dll (in debug mode) were also recognized.
-Now your options are: - 8.
-Copy example.sln and example.vcproj, rename them to spam., and edit them by hand, or - 9.
+Now your options are:

+- 8. Copy example.sln and example.vcproj, rename them to spam., and edit them by hand, or - 9.
 Create a brand new project; instructions are below.